mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

 ### Commenting Your Code

 Python uses `#` for single-line, and `'''...'''` or `""" ... """` for multi-line
 comments.
-The latter are technically just unused text objects.
-Part of a line that start with `#` is ignored by the Python interpreter.
+The latter are technically just unused text objects, As for `#`, any part of a line after `#` is completely ignored by the Python interpreter.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
 # This is single a comment
-# everything after the first # is a comment

 '''
 This is multi-line comment